What We Do

 Monthly guest speakers give presentations on a variety of facinating topics relevant to the mission of the Sea Rocket Chapter.
 Please check out the Sea Rocket Calender page and the current Sea Rocket newsletter for program information.

 All Sea Rocket meetings and activities are FREE and OPEN TO THE PUBLIC.

-Sea Rocket Chapter volunteers maintain a native plant nursery and have plant sales several times a year to help you acquire native plants for your own backyard or business since most garden centers specialize in widely cultivated, non-native ornimentals.
+Sea Rocket Chapter volunteers have plant sales two times a year to help you acquire native plants for your own backyard or business since most garden centers specialize in widely cultivated, non-native ornimentals.
 All of the sales are attended by some of our master gardeners who are happy to help answer any questions you may have or give you some guidance as to what natives may do well in your garden.